terascope/teraslice/docs/packages/ts-transforms/plugins.md

 #### Operation Cardinality

 Each operation is designed for a specify task.
 These operations work either work on a single input, several inputs (like the join operator) and return a single output.
 To differentiate the operators and to determine at validation time if the operator can take in multiple outputs each class must have a static varialble labeling what it is meant to do.
 The options are either `one-to-one` or `many-to-one`.
 If by using the tag/follow rules a `one-to-one` has several inputs then it will be cloned as many times as there are inputs so that each operation will have a single input.
-A `many-to-one` will take multiple outputs and set it at `source_fields` (note that it is the plural form).
-If you inherit  = require( the base clase then it will default to `one-to-one`.
+A `many-to-one` will take multiple outputs and set it at `sources` (note that it is the plural form).
+If you inherit the base clase then it will default to `one-to-one`.

 ```js
 // the none inherited version of a plugin